 Koalas in Cairns Tourist Attractions only get to cuddle humans three hours a day and only three days in a row before they get the rest of the week off.
-Cairns Australia is one of very few places in the world where you can get up this close and personal cuddling an Australian icon the Koala and have your photograph taken.
+Cairns in Far North Queensland Australia is one of very few places in the world where you can get up this close and personal cuddling an Australian icon the Koala and have your photograph taken.

 Research has shown that the majority of captive bred Koalas are quite comfortable being cuddled and having their photograph taken and show no detrimental signs with the human interaction.
 They just love having their photograph posted on all the tourists Face book pages.

 Did you know that Koalas are not actually Bears?
 They are Marsupials and carry their young in their pouch.
 Early settlers to Australia from the late 18th century thought they were due to their bear like features

 Fast facts on Australian Koalas

 These quiet little furry Koalas spend up to 19 hours per day every day sleeping and resting.
 This is due to the low protein and energy giving carbohydrate content in their natural diet of Australian gum leaves